How to integrate Cosmos DB using SSIS

 9. Then enter the database account you recorded in step 3 into the Database Account field.

-10. Next, enter or select the default database you want to connect to using the Defualt Database field.
+10. Next, enter or select the default database you want to connect to using the Default Database field.

 11. Continue by entering or selecting the default table (i.e. container/collection) you want to connect to using the Default Table (Container/Collection) field.

-12. Select the Test Connection button at the bottom of the window to verify proper connectivity with your Azure Devops account.
+12. Select the Test Connection button at the bottom of the window to verify proper connectivity with your Azure Cosmos DB account.

 13. If the connection test succeeds, select OK.

 14. Done!
-Now you are ready to use Asana Connector!
+Now you are ready to use Cosmos DB Connector!

 API Connection Manager configuration